davidachinivu/ally-ai/README.md

 Suggest location-specific counselors and support groups using geolocation.

 Model fine-tuning
-Train a smaller open-source model such as Llama 3 on therapeutic dialogue to improve privacy and reduce external API reliance.
+Train a smaller open-source model, such as Llama 3, on therapeutic dialogue to improve privacy and reduce external API reliance.

 Ethical Considerations